 Dr. Biology: Does the machine‑learning machine actually do it through trial and error?
 Is that what we are seeing or is it more than that?

 Max: There is a lot of different algorithms but all fall under the umbrella of deep learning.
 We still don't fully understand some of the best methods that our own brain is used to learn.

 For example, if you train an AI system to tell apart cat pictures from dog pictures, you have to show them lots and lots of examples until they get good at it.
-Whereas with human child, you show them one cat first time ever and they can already after that point out other cats for you.
+Whereas with a human child, you show them one cat the first time ever and they can already after that point out other cats for you.

 It's a very active field but it's specular how fast things are developing.
 Just a few years ago, people thought it was going to take decades until machines beat us in Go.
 Now, it's already happened.
 Think about how recently it was that there were no self‑driving cars and now we have self‑landing rockets already.

 Dr. Biology: Right.
 The self‑driving cars, I had them in my neighborhood, both the Uber and Waymo.
 They are both test‑driving the cars around.
 You see them all the time.
 I'm always wondering, I'm always looking to see if there are hands on the wheel [laughs] because they do have people in them just for safety sake while they are testing them out.